virgilvox/octoblu_tutorials/AllSeenHackathon/README.md

 return msg;
 }
 ```

+During the hackathon you can send just the payload to UUID 6a1c4491-0e1f-11e4-ba98-ed547cf24cbd and it will function similarly.

 If any payload is passed to afunction node like the one above it will pass a payload of { m : "wipe"} to its outlet.
 Wire it up a skynet out node to the UUID c43462d1-1cea-11e4-861d-89322229e557/3c701ab0-2a69-11e4-ba29-b7d9779a4387 and it will pass it to the rally fighter.